alanssitis/in-toto-policies/README.md

-While this project hopefully doesn't become the in-toto layout replacement as it was built by one guy with no experience running in-toto at scale, it could be a place to explore ideas and inspire the future of layouts as what attestations was to links.
+While this project hopefully doesn't become the in-toto layout replacement as it was built by one guy with no experience running in-toto at scale, it could be a place to explore ideas and inspire something that is to layouts as what attestations was to links.

 ## Solution